 Yes.
 As colorectal lesions, including some polyps and colorectal cancers, may bleed intermittently, or not at all, by sampling from more than one sample the likelihood of detecting bleeding is increased.
-Studies have shown that FOBTs with two samples have a greater sensitivity for colorectal cancer than those with a single sample and a greater specificity for colorectal cancer than those with three samples.6
+Studies have shown that FOBTs with two samples have a greater sensitivity for colorectal cancer than those with a single sample and a greater specificity for colorectal cancer than those with three samples.7

 If blood is visible in the toilet bowl the InSure® FIT™ test should not be performed and instead patients should report the presence of blood to their physician.
 The InSure® FIT™ test has been designed to detect hidden (occult) blood and at certain high concentrations of blood it may yield a negative result due to the prozone effect, as is the case with all FITs.

 InSure® FIT™ detects human blood in stool.
 There are many gastrointestinal conditions that may cause blood in stool, aside from colorectal cancer.
-If a patient receives a positive test result, more testing and evaluation is necessary and the American Cancer Society recommends follow-up with a colonoscopy1.
+If a patient receives a positive test result, more testing and evaluation is necessary and the American Cancer Society recommends follow-up with a colonoscopy.1

 A negative result means that human hemoglobin was not detected in the collected samples.
 Colorectal lesions, including some polyps and colorectal cancers, may bleed intermittently, or not at all.
 Additionally, blood may not be uniformly distributed in or on the stool and a test result may be negative even when blood or lower gastrointestinal disease is present.
 InSure® FIT™ is designed for preliminary screening and is not intended to replace diagnostic procedures such as colonoscopy or sigmoidoscopy in combination with double contrast barium x-ray.

 Check that the patient did not apply excess specimen.
 Remember that the sample is collected by brushing the surface of the stool for 5 seconds.
 Any excess water or stool is removed by gently shaking the brush prior to transferring the sample to the Test Card.
-Therefore there should not be any significant amount of fecal matter on the Test Card.
-If excess specimen has been collected apply 2 further drops of run buffer and wait an additional 5 minutes for test development.
-If the test continues to not develop the patient should be supplied another collection kit and instructed to perform sample collection in accordance with the instructions for use.
+Therefore, there should not be any significant amount of fecal matter on the Test Card.
+If excess specimen has been collected apply 2 more drops of run buffer and wait an additional 5 minutes for test development.
+If the test continues to not develop, the patient should be supplied another collection kit and instructed to perform sample collection in accordance with the instructions for use.